 - Most of all, just be there, regardless of the older adult’s mood.
 Frequently, just sitting together quietly can make an enormous amount of difference in how someone feels.

 For even more tips and resources that can help improve health and wellbeing for the elderly, reach out to Sage Home Care at 1-800-578-4554.
-Our experienced home health aides provide the high-quality home care in Katonah that local families trust, making every day the very best it can be.
+Our experienced home health aides provide high-quality Greenwich home health care, in Greenwich and serving the nearby communities, making every day the very best it can be.
 For a full list of each of the communities we serve in Connecticut and New York, please visit our Service Area page.